telerik/ui-for-aspnet-core-examples/scheduler/scheduler-server-filtering/README.md

-# Scheduler SQL Server Database Example
+# Scheduler Server-side Filtering Example

-To run projects properly, just before building it, execute the following command on the Package Manager console:
+To run the project properly, just before building it, execute the following command on the Package Manager console:

 ```sh
 Update-Database